IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 2. it reveals usage patterns of the devices,

-3. the mapping are often incomplete,
+3. the mappings are often incomplete,

 4. Even if the mapping is present, due to virtual hosting, it may not map back to the name used in the ACL.